Topological Dynamics of Groupoid Actions: Groupoids and groupoid actions

 A topological groupoid is a groupoid $\Xi$ with a topology such that the inversion $\xi\mapsto\xi^{-1}$ and multiplication $(\xi,\eta)\mapsto \xi\eta$ are continuous.
 The topology in $\Xi^{(2)}$ is the topology induced by the product topology.
 Whenever the map $\d:\Xi\to X$ is open, we say that {\it the groupoid $\Xi$ is open}.
 Equivalent conditions are: (i) $\r:\Xi\to X$ is open and (ii) the multiplication is an open map.
 It is known that a locally compact groupoid possessing a Haar system is open.
 In particular, \'etale groupoids and Lie groupoids are open.
+For this reason, many texts in groupoid theory only deal with open groupoids.

 An equivalence relation on $X$ is defined by $x\approx y$ if $x=\r(\xi)$ and $y={\rm d}(\xi)$ for some $\xi\in\Xi$\,.
 This leads to the usual notions of {\it orbit, invariant (saturated) set, saturation, transitivity}, etc. {\it The orbit of a point} $x$ will be denoted by $\mathcal O_x={\rm r}(\Xi_x)$\,.
 Its closure $\overline{\mathcal O}_x$ is called {\it an orbit closure}.